M-Josefsson/AeroDep/README.md

 ### Installation and requirements
 The program is entirely run and installed using the command line.
-The only requirements for compiling the program is the `g++` compiler, as well as `make`.
+The only requirements for compiling the program are the `g++` compiler, as well as `make`.
 See the [GNU website](https://www.gnu.org) for more info on how to install them (for Windows it is recommended to use [minGW](http://mingw.org)).

 For compilation `cd` to `AeroDep/src` and type
 ```bash